Master of Science in Machine Learning

 The steps for enrolling in the capstone project course are:

-1. Get approval from the program director to begin your capstone in a particular semester.
+1. Receive approval from the capstone coordinator to begin your capstone in a particular semester.

 3. Work with your capstone advisor to identify 2 other MSOE faculty members to serve on your committee.
 Outside committee members (e.g., the chief data scientist at your company) are allowed via adjunct appointments if they have appropriate experience and background, including at a minimum a relevant master’s degree.

-4. Complete the form posted on the Registrar’s website, get required signatures, and submit it.
+4. Complete the form, get required signatures, and submit it.
+See the form for the deadline, but submit it sooner if possible.
 Then the class is added to your schedule for the next semester.

 For MSOE undergraduates, this class cannot meet the undergraduate ethics requirement, and the undergraduate ethics requirement cannot meet this MSML requirement.